abavisg/may-vibes-16/README.md

 # Debate Day

-A command-line application that simulates a debate between AI agents using the CrewAI framework and local LLM models.
+A command-line application that simulates a debate between AI agents using local LLM models, with two distinct architecture options.

 ## Features